 You can read more on how hedge funds manipulate the stock market to better understand why we haven’t seen an AMC short squeeze yet.
 Because this DD is so relevant, it will also be included in that post for new readers to see.

-Regardless of the manipulation going on surrounding AMC’s squeeze, I strongly believe retail investors should stay the course.
+Regardless of the manipulation going on surrounding AMC’s squeeze, I strongly believe retail investors should stay the course if they are to see life changing results in the market.
 The price has moved up significantly!
 Once AMC’s stock price hits $80 we’ll begin to see $100 easily and beyond.

 When a community rises and people stick together, real change is inevitable.
 With so much information coming to light, it’s only a matter of time that the tables are turned and justice is served.

 Additionally, retail investors are winning right now.
 Shorts and hedge funds are losing money every day.
 More malpractice is being discovered and publicly shared.
 A lot of the analysis circulating AMC is pointing to a nasty nasty squeeze.
-Continue to stay positive and share good news.
+Continue to stay positive and share positive and enlightening news.

 AMC news and squeeze facts

-- AMC is on FOX Business ‘squeeze potential list’
+- AMC was on FOX Business ‘high squeeze potential list’

 - Movie theaters are now open everywhere

-- Godzilla vs. Kong secured $9.6 million in tickets on its opening night
+- Godzilla vs. Kong secured $9.6 million in tickets on its opening night.
+New titles are breaking records

 Bankruptcy is officially off the table according to Adam Aron, and new titles are making their way to AMC movie theaters.
 I’m personally bullish on the stock and see lots of organic growth potential.